(Amazon UK link) |

 2) Her generalisations about severe and abusive religious training - a horror indeed, in some cases - implying again that almost any kind of religious upbringing is therefore harmful.
 This is the same logical fallacy as above.

-Still - overall it was a refreshingly honest account with many interesting, if disturbing anecdotes, well worth reading by any parents, or indeed anyone involved in working with children.
+Still - overall I thought it a refreshingly honest account.
+There are many interesting, if disturbing anecdotes, and it's well worth reading by any parents, or indeed anyone involved in working with children.
 How sad that it will probably not be read by those who are already committing violence against their offspring.

 No comments: